Ovid in Bear Lake County, Idaho — The American West (Mountains)

 Erected by Idaho Transportation Department.

 Location.
-Marker has been reported damaged.
 42° 17.3′ N, 111° 23.885′ W. Marker is in Ovid, Idaho, in Bear Lake County.
-Marker is at the intersection of Ovid Road (U.S. 89) and State Highway 36, in the median on Ovid Road.
+Marker is at the intersection of Ovid Road (Highway 89) and State Highway 36, in the median on Ovid Road.
 Touch for map.
 Marker is in this post office area: Montpelier ID 83254, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 5 miles of this location, measured as the crow flies.
-Overland Emigration Routes (here, next to this marker); Bear Lake County Transit (here, next to this marker); Bear Lake Valley (approx. 3½ miles away); Paris Tabernacle (approx. 4.3 miles away); Charles Coulson Rich (approx. 4.3 miles away); Paris (approx. 4.4 miles away); Our First Church (approx. 4.4 miles away); Thomas Sleight Cabin (approx. 4½ miles away).
+At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
+Ovid Townsite (here, next to this marker); Bear Lake County Transit (here, next to this marker); Bear Lake Valley (approx. 3½ miles away); Paris Tabernacle (approx. 4.3 miles away); Charles Coulson Rich (approx. 4.3 miles away); Paris (approx. 4.4 miles away); Our First Church (approx. 4.4 miles away); Thomas Sleight Cabin (approx. 4½ miles away).
 Touch for a list and map of all markers in Ovid.